 Bar Agricole · San Francisco

-San Francisco cocktail bar and restaurant, Bar Agricole, best exemplifies Sebastian's stylistic approach.
+Cocktail bar and restaurant, Bar Agricole, best exemplifies Sebastian's stylistic approach.
 The fifty chairs in the restaurant were designed specifically for Bar Agricole's image as a contemporary tavern, and is in compliance with the building's Leed Certification.
 All of the wood used in crafting the chairs was reclaimed from oak wine barrels, giving the chair a reddish hue and rustic appearance.
 In addition to creating the chairs, Sebastian made four large dining tables (also made from reclaimed white oak), benches, candle holders, serving trays, and shadow box frames.

 20 Spot · San Francisco